narwhalacademy/zebra-crossing/README.md

 - WhatsApp additional settings:

-  - To be 100% end-to-end encrypted, turn off chat backups on WhatsApp (Settings → Chats → Chat backup) and delete your previous backups (instructions for [iOS](https://www.wikihow.com/Delete-Backups-on-WhatsApp-on-iPhone-or-iPad), [Android](https://faq.whatsapp.com/en/android/30030306)).
+  - To be 100% end-to-end encrypted, turn off chat backups on WhatsApp (`Settings → Chats → Chat backup`) and delete your previous backups (instructions for [iOS](https://www.wikihow.com/Delete-Backups-on-WhatsApp-on-iPhone-or-iPad), [Android](https://faq.whatsapp.com/en/android/30030306)).
-  - Turn on security notifications on WhatsApp (Settings → Account → Security).
+  - Turn on security notifications on WhatsApp (`Settings → Account → Security`).
-  - Set up a pin number to prevent your account from being moved without your permission (Settings → Account → Two-Step Verification).
+  - Set up a pin number (`Settings → Account → Two-Step Verification`) and email address (`Account → Two-step verification → tap Add Email Address`) to prevent your account from being moved without your permission.

-- Telegram :
+- Telegram:

-  - Use only the "Secret Chat" function for secure chats (note that this means your messages will not show up in your desktop or web app)
+  - Use only the `Secret Chat` function for secure chats (note that this means your messages will not show up in your desktop or web app)
   - Only allow your contacts to add / find your account
   - Turn on self-destruct timers for your Secret Chats

+- Apple Messages:

+  - Auto-delete messages after a year: `Settings → Messages → Keep Messages → 1 Year`

-- Check this list of [Secure Messaging Apps](https://www.securemessagingapps.com/) to learn more about security considerations beyond end-to-end encryption and what trade-offs you may be OK with.
+- Check these two lists of secure messaging apps ([Secure Messaging Apps Comparison](https://www.securemessagingapps.com/) and [IntelTechnique's Messaging](https://inteltechniques.com/messaging.html)) to learn more about security considerations beyond end-to-end encryption and what trade-offs you may be OK with.

 #### Hosting/running a website